Joshua-Augment/rhf-modular-wrapper/README.md

 1. 22 / 06 / 2023 - Added the onInputChange prop.
 For those using the calculatedField a minor breaking change will happen, now the 2nd argument is `current_name` representing the name of the input your calculated_field was called in.
 The foundFields and allFields are pushed further in.

+## Changelog

+1. 2.5.1 - Issue noticed with InputListToTable, where it renders with edit mode already on.
+Fixed and now edit works except with WYSIWYG Editor, which does not clear upon adding a new entry.
+Will be looked at further

 ## Final words